 In 2003, Australia was elected as a member country of the World Gateball Union.

 In 2004, two teams representing Australia played in the 8th World Gateball Championships in Toyama, Japan.
-Australian teams have also competed at the World Championships in Jeju Island, South Korea (2006) and Shanghai, China (2010).
+Australian teams have also competed at the World Championships in Jeju Island, South Korea (2006), Shanghai, China (2010), and Niigata, Japan (2014).